Tracy L. Adler

 Tracy L. Adler is the Johnson-Pote Director of the Ruth and Elmer Wellin Museum of Art at Hamilton College which opened to the public in October 2012 under her leadership.
 Prior to her directorship at the Wellin, she was the principal at Adler Arts and the curator of the Hunter College Art Galleries in New York City.
 She received her bachelor’s degree in art history, with a minor in studio art, from Skidmore College and earned her master’s degree in art history from Hunter College.

-At the Wellin Museum, Adler has curated several major exhibitions with accompanying publications including Dannielle Tegeder: Painting in the Extended Field (2013), A Sense of Place (2013), and Alyson Shotz: Force of Nature (2014-15), the latter of which traveled to the Halsey Institute of Contemporary Art at the College of Charleston.
-Her most recent exhibition Yun-Fei Ji: The Intimate Universe (2016) which was on view at the Wellin through June 2016 is currently at the Honolulu Museum of Art through February 2017, and her forthcoming curatorial project Julia Jacquette: Unrequited and Acts of Play opens at the Wellin in February 2017 and will travel to the Visual Arts Center of New Jersey in Summit this fall.
+At the Wellin Museum, Adler has curated several major exhibitions with accompanying publications including Dannielle Tegeder: Painting in the Extended Field (2013), A Sense of Place (2013), Alyson Shotz: Force of Nature (2014-15), and Yun-Fei Ji: The Intimate Universe (2016) which traveled to the Honolulu Museum of Art.
+Her current curatorial effort Julia Jacquette: Unrequited and Acts of Play (2017) will travel to the Visual Arts Center of New Jersey in Summit this fall.
 Her next project Jeffrey Gibson: This Is the Day will be on view at the Wellin in Fall 2018 and travel to the Blanton Museum of Art at the University of Texas, Austin.
 In 2017, she won an award from the Association of Art Museum Curators for the publication accompanying the exhibition Yun-Fei Ji: The Intimate Universe.